stsiwo/seo_overview/README.md

 - [ ] DON'T use generic page names like 'page1.html'

 - [ ] DON'T USE EXCESSIVE KEYWORDS LIKE "baseball-cards-baseball-cards-baseballcards.html"

+- [ ] DON'T update/change the url once it is already in use.

 #### Directory Structure (of your website project)